VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms: Conclusion

 \section{Conclusion}

-In this study, we introduce \datasetname, a novel benchmark of escape room scenarios crafted to rigorously test multimodal agents' abilities to effectively explore, reason, and make decisions in interactive and dynamic environments.
-We demonstrate that existing multimodal models struggle significantly under these demanding conditions.
-To address this issue, we propose \modelname framework, achieving substantial improvements in both effectiveness and efficiency.
-Our findings highlight the critical importance of memory management and adaptive reasoning capacity for multimodal agents, providing pathways toward developing more capable, autonomous AI systems for complex, real-world problem-solving tasks.
+In this study, we introduce \datasetname, a novel benchmark of escape room scenarios designed to rigorously test multimodal agents' abilities to explore, reason, and make decisions in interactive, dynamic environments.
+We show that existing multi-modal models struggle under these challenging conditions.
+By integrating memory management and reasoning, we observed that agents could achieve more efficient exploration and reasoning, and noted the crucial synergy between memory and reasoning.
+Our findings underscore the importance of memory and adaptive reasoning for building more capable, autonomous AI systems in complex and real-world tasks.